RobJohnston/QuadrigaCX.Api/README.md

 ## Tested and untested methods

+All functionality has been added but not all tested thoroughly.
+There are some discrepancies between what is written in the [QuadrigaCX API documentation](https://www.quadrigacx.com/api_info) and what has been found through experimentation.

 The following methods have been tested in the sense that they successfully call the [QuadrigaCX API](https://www.quadrigacx.com/api_info) and get a response that is not an error.

+The untested methods are expected to succeed, but may raise an error if the response isn't what was expected.

 ### Tested